• Skip to primary navigation

 C:\Program Files (x86)\Steam

-Note: If you’ve installed the Steam client on any other drive or location then head over to the path accordingly.
+Note: If you’ve installed the Steam client on any other drive or location, head to the path accordingly.

-• Once you inside the folder, delete every file/folder except for these three items: Steamapps folder, Userdata folder, Steam.exe file.
+• Once you are inside the folder, delete every file/folder except for these three items: Steamapps folder, Userdata folder, and Steam.exe file.

 Needless to say that checking the integrity of the installed game files can ensure whether there are any missing or corrupted game files available or not.
 If available, the Steam client will automatically fix those issues.
-Just make sure that your PC is connected to the internet and you’re signed into a proper account.
+Just ensure your PC is connected to the internet and you’re signed into a proper account.

 • Open the Steam Library by logging into the account